2019’s Best Big Cities to Live in

 Note: This metric is based on the Centers for Medicare & Medicaid Services’ ranking of public hospital systems.

 - Premature-Death Rate: Full Weight (~1.82 Points)

 Note: This metric measures the “Average Years of Potential Life Lost” rate.
-In other words, it refers to the average number of years a person dies before typical life expectancy.
+In other words, it refers to the average number of years a person dies before the age of 75.

 - Poor or Fair Health: Full Weight (~1.82 Points)